imehrdadmahdavi/vehicle-api/boogle-maps/README.md

 ## Instructions

-Via shell it can be started using
+It can be started using

 ```
 $ mvn clean package